-Table 1 S Table 1 SECTION 11 Exploration Results Mineral Resources Mineral Reserves Classification of diamonds as gem, or near gem and indi Valuations should not be reported for samples of diamo commonly used for processing kimberlite exploration sar The number of stones and the total number of carats us disclosed and accompanied by a discussion of the validity The accreditation of the Valuer should be disclosed.
-Val not be used as a basis for the estimation of average rever Details of parcel valued, number of stones, carats and s for each identified geological domain.
+Table 1 SECTION 11 Exploration Results Mineral Resources Mineral Reserves Classification of diamonds as gem, or near gem and indications should not be reported for samples of diamonds and the total number of commonly used for processing kimberlite exploration sare.
+The number of stones and the total number of carats used disclosed and accompanied by a discussion of the validity.
+The accreditation of the Valuer should be disclosed.
+Val not be used as a basis for the estimation of average reverse Details of parcel valued, number of stones, carats and sofor each identified geological domain.
 Average valuation per sieve size.
 Estimation of value with size.
-Average USD/carat and/or USD/tonne value with chang Minimum parcel size for representative valuation.
-Has a strict bottom cut-off been applied, or does the mo bottom cut-off?
-The basis for the price (e.g., dealer buying price, dealer onds processed using total liberation method, which is inples.
-The din the grade and value estimation should be of this data.
-The diamond of partial parcels of diamonds should nue from a diamond deposit.
-The distribution using a standard progression of sieve sizes e in bottom cut-off.
-The bottom cut-off.
-11.7 Security and integrity of (i) Whether samples were sealed after excavation and the chain of custody from source to reporting of results. sampling (ii) Security standards in sampling plant and recovery sections of sampling/mining programmes for macro diamonds. (iii) Valuer location, escort, delivery, cleaning losses, reconciliation with recorded sample carats and number of stones. (iv) Core samples washed prior to treatment for micro-diamonds and use of diamond drill-bits. (v) Audit samples treated at alternative facilities. (vi) Results of tailings checks. (vii) (vii) Recovery of tracer monitors used in sampling and treatment. (viii) Geophysical (logged) density and particle density. (ix) Cross-validation of sample weights, wet and dry, with hole volume and density, moisture factor.
+Assessment of diamond breakage.
+Average USD/carat and/or USD/tonne value with change.
+Minimum parcel size for representative valuation.
+Has a strict bottom cut-off been applied, or does the mobottom cut-off?
+The basis for the price (e.g., dealer buying price, dealer) ands processed using total liberation method, which is inples. ded in the grade and value estimation should be of this data. duations of partial parcels of diamonds should inue from a diamond deposit.
+Ze distribution using a standard progression of sieve sizes de in bottom cut-off. dedelled value include incidental diamonds below the 11.7 Security and integrity of sampling (i) Whether samples were sealed after excavation and the chain of custody from source to reporting of results. (ii) Security standards in sampling plant and recovery sections of sampling/mining programmes for macro diamonds. (iii) Valuer location, escort, delivery, cleaning losses, reconciliation with recorded sample carats and number of stones. (iv) Core samples washed prior to treatment for micro-diamonds and use of diamond drill-bits. (v) Audit samples treated at alternative facilities. (vi) Results of tailings checks. (vii) Recovery of tracer monitors used in sampling and treatment. (viii) ii) Geophysical (logged) density and particle density. (ix) Cross-validation of sample weights, wet and dry, with hole volume and density, moisture factor. volume and density, moisture factor.